San Diego Bribery Defense Lawyers

 - Imprisonment in a county jail for up to a year if the bribe was less than $1,000 or

 - Imprisonment in a county jail or California state prison for up to three years if the bribe was more than $1,000.

 Generally, to the court, the value of the bribe pales in comparison to the punishment.
-Bribery charges, even for small amounts, can have serious financial and social impacts on your life, so it is important to bring your case before an experienced criminal defense attorney.
+Bribery charges, even for small amounts, can have serious financial and social impacts on your life, so it is important to bring your case before an experienced white collar crime defense lawyer.